usen13/Cloak_Query/README.md

 - Runs aggregation tests: `run-test-sum`, `run-test-avg`, `run-test-max`, `run-test-min`.
 - Saves timings metrics for the above steps in the backups folder `backup_ser1..6`.
 - Saves query results in the Query Results folder.
+- If the user wishes to clean existing build outputs please invokde `make clean` in the `path_oram_Cloak_Query` folder.

 Usage:
 ```bash